15 Best Self Help Gurus Who Probably Changed Your Life

 14. Thich Nhat Hanh (author of Peace In Every Step)

-Zen Master Thich Nhat Hanh is one of the best authors of Zen books and an inspiring spiritual guru.
+Zen Master Thich Nhat Hanh is one of the best self help gurus when it comes to Zen.

 One of the eminent leaders of Zen Buddhism, Thich Nhat Hanh is the author of many bestselling books, including the classic Peace In Every Step.